By highrise logo

 <div id="three">

-Here are a few tips when trying to call out of work;
+Here are a few tips for calling out of work:

 Once you've decided to take a day off from work, it's crucial that you determine who needs to be informed and the most efficient means of doing so.
 While numerous options are available, selecting the most effective method is imperative.

 A phone call is one of the most effective methods, as it adds a sense of sincerity and a personal touch.
 It's a suitable method to breach the trust gap between you and your employer.
-A phone call also passes your reasons along in the case of an emergency, short notice, or legitimate reasons like being involved in a car accident or you have a sick child.
+A phone call also passes your reasons along in the case of short notice, for example, an emergency, being involved in a car accident, or if you have a sick child.

-Sending a text message is a convenient alternative to answering a call.
-However, it could be perceived as unprofessional to message your boss directly on their phone.
-Unless you have a good relationship with your boss, avoiding this option is best.
+Sending a text message is a convenient alternative to a call.
+Hould be perceived as unprofessional to message your manager directly on their phone.
+Unless you have a good relationship with your manager, avoiding this option is best.

-Last but not least, Email.
-The safest choice where you can send an advance notice at any time, and also, there is no risk of unprofessionalism.
+Last but not least, email.
+This is the safest choice because you can send advance notice at any time and there is no risk of unprofessionalism.

 Each company has its policies regarding time off or work absences, which may vary, but emergencies can happen to anyone at any time.
 Therefore, it's crucial to reach out to someone who has the power to make decisions and comprehend unforeseen circumstances.